 If you or a member of your family has suffered as a result of a medical negligence, contact our friendly and approachable team today.

 If after talking to us you decide not to take matters further you are under no obligation to do so and you will not be charged for our initial advice session.

 We are dedicated to your best interests and can advise you on how to proceed.

-If you believe that you have a claim in relation to clinical negligence, then please contact us now.
+If you believe that you have a claim in relation to medical negligence, also known as clinical negligence, then please contact us now.